Oshkagoojin

 “Nova Courchene is such an invaluable person to collaborate with.
 She brings self-confidence to young Indigenous actors through her various Theatre Programming.
 As an Indigenous performer, she creates work for other people like me.
 She is fierce and talented."

 “When Nova came to Norway House, she was able to teach our history through fun, play and interaction and was an innovative way of rooting the learning in young minds and spirits.
-They often reflect on their history and always round back to you.”
+They often reflect on their history.”

 OITY Team